chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 ```
 struct mm_struct {
-	// Pointer to the head of the list of memory region objects. 参见struct vm_area_struct节
+	// Pointer to the head of the list of memory region objects. 参见[6.2.7 struct vm_area_struct]节
 	struct vm_area_struct		*mmap;		/* list of VMAs */
 	// Pointer to the root of the red-black tree of memory region objects
 	struct rb_root 			mm_rb;